vbhat-conga/otel-ui2/README.md

 The application is structured with the following components:

 - **API Services**: Simulated e-commerce API calls wrapped with OpenTelemetry instrumentation
-- **Business Transactions**: Each user flow is tracked as a business transaction
+- **Business Transactions**: Each user flow is tracked as a business transaction with its own traceID
 - **Component Rendering Metrics**: Each component tracks its render time
 - **API Call Tracking**: All API calls are tracked with timing information
 - **User Activity Monitoring**: Automatic tracking of user interactions and session activity
+- **Form Interaction Tracking**: Detailed form completion metrics and validation events

 ## Running the Application